The MandiPlus Project

 Highly effective, low-cost seed treatments are generally considered to be efficient crop management interventions for resource-poor crop producers.
 Seed treatment is the application to seed of products designed to maintain or enhance its genetic yield potential.
 This can either be achieved by adding components which protect the seed of any emerging plant against pests and diseases or which stimulate early plant vigour, such as growth stimulants and nutrients.
 If done centrally (or by trained operators), seed treatment is often a safer option than foliar sprayed pesticides as it requires little knowledge or training for the farmers planting the seeds.
 Treatments with compounds contributing to plant vigour and growth can increase the intrinsic seed value (e.g. through improved germination rates, stress tolerance or storage).
 This can help establish a formal seed system, especially in a vegetatively propagated crop like cassava, where planting material is often bigger, less uniform and more perishable than a conventional seed.

-The Syngenta Foundation for Sustainable Agriculture (SFSA) and the Brazilian Agricultural Research Corporation (Embrapa) have developed a seed stake processing and treatment system that enables farmers to use significantly shorter planting pieces.
+The Syngenta Foundation and the Brazilian Agricultural Research Corporation (Embrapa) have developed a seed stake processing and treatment system that enables farmers to use significantly shorter planting pieces.
 Each piece is coated with a variety of protectants and stimulants.
 This treatment improves shelf-life, plant vigour and yield potential compared with traditional, larger planting pieces.
 The smaller and more uniform seed stakes also allow for mechanized planting, which enables progression towards optimal planting densities as well as decreasing labour costs.
-This technology has been termed “MandiPlus” – from the Portuguese name for cassava, mandioca.
+This technology is based on a Syngenta system designed for Brazilian sugarcane.
+The version adapted for cassava is called “MandiPlus” – from the Portuguese name for the crop, mandioca.

 The Project – Developing a superior cassava seed piece